linux4sam/egt/docs/src/colors.md

 @section theme_type_draw Widget Type Draw Functions

-It is possible to change the Widget::draw() function for a widget type globally based only on the widget's C++ type.
+It is possible to change the egt::v1::Widget::draw() function for a widget type globally based only on the widget's C++ type.
 For example, you can change the draw() function for all Button widgets by setting one draw method.

 @snippet "../src/themes/shamrock.cpp" RoundButtons